neurodroid/stimfit/doc/sphinx/manual/python.rst

     >>> import myFile

 4. If you have applied changes to your file, there is no need to restart Stimfit.
-Just do:
+With current Python 3 builds, reload it with:

 ::

+    >>> import importlib
-    >>> reload(myFile)
+    >>> importlib.reload(myFile)

 To give you an example, this program shows a function that returns the sum of the squared amplitude values across all selected traces of a file.